buildpacks/docs/content/docs/app-developer-guide/using-http-proxy.md

 : Error response from daemon: Get "https//registry-1.docker.io/v2/": context deadline exceeded
 ```

 The `pack` tool uses the Docker daemon to manage the local image registry on your machine.
 The `pack` tool will ask the Docker daemon to download buildpacks and images for you.
 Because of this relationship, between `pack` and the Docker daemon, we need to configure the Docker daemon to use a HTTP proxy.
+The approach to setting the HTTP proxy depends on your platform:

+### Docker Desktop (Windows and MacOS)
+Docker's documetation states "Docker Desktop lets you configure HTTP/HTTPS Proxy Settings and automatically propagates these to Docker".
+Set the system proxy using the [MacOS documentation](https://support.apple.com/en-gb/guide/mac-help/mchlp2591/mac) or [Windows documentation](https://www.dummies.com/computers/operating-systems/windows-10/how-to-set-up-a-proxy-in-windows-10/).
+The system proxy settings will be used by Docker Desktop.

+### Linux
-The Docker project documents [how to configure configure the HTTP/HTTPS proxy](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy) settings for the Docker daemon.
+The Docker project documents [how to configure configure the HTTP/HTTPS proxy](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy) settings for the Docker daemon on Linux.
 You should configure the `HTTP_PROXY` and `HTTPS_PROXY` environment variables as part of the Docker daemon startup.

-### Proxy Settings for Buildpacks
+## Proxy Settings for Buildpacks

 Buildpacks may also need to be aware of your http and https proxies at build time.
 For example python, java and nodejs buildpacks need to be aware of proxies in order to resolve dependencies.
 To make buildpacks aware of proxies, export the `http_proxy` and `https_proxy` environment variables before invoking `pack`.
 For example: